sharathadavanne/seld-dcase2019/README.md

 ## Submission

-* Before submission, make sure your SELD results are right by visualizing the results using `misc_files/visualize_SELD_output.py` script
+* Before submission, make sure your SELD results are correct by visualizing the results using `misc_files/visualize_SELD_output.py` script
 * Make sure the file-wise output you are submitting is produced at 20 ms hop length.
 At this hop length a 60 s audio file has 3000 frames.
 * Calculate your development score for the four splits using the `calculate_SELD_metrics.py` script.
 Check if the average results you are obtaining here is comparable to the results you were obtaining during training.